ConnorBaldes/cs493/README.md

     ├── portfolio_project/
 ```

-This repository will serve as a **portfolio of cloud-based applications**, culminating in a **final project** that integrates all learned concepts into a fully functional cloud API.
+This repository will serve as a **portfolio of cloud-based applications**, culminating in a **portfolio project** that integrates all learned concepts into a fully functional cloud API.

 ---